stormshadow3000/Anujgojosataro2op/README.md

 </p>

 <p align="center">
- " The bot is based on Jujutsu Kaisen ”
+ " The bot is based on Jujutsu Kaisen Anime”
 </p>